 Getting in to Star Wars: Galaxy's Edge at Walt Disney World

 Guests will need valid theme park admission to experience Star Wars: Galaxy’s Edge.
 When Batuu is at capacity, a virtual queue will be in place to access the land.
-You can join a Boarding Group using the My Disney Experience app once you've entered Disney's Hollywood Studios or by visiting a Guest Experience kiosk.
-There are signs at various locations throughout the park to check in on your group's status and estimated entry to the land.
+However, we haven't seen Batuu reach capacity since opening weekend.

 Star Wars: Galaxy's Edge at Walt Disney World Attractions

 Of course, the star attractions of Star Wars: Galaxy's Edge at Walt Disney World are the rides.
 Being one of the pilots on the Millennium Falcon: Smugglers Run is basically a life-changing experience.
-I can hardly wait until Star Wars: Rise of the Resistance opens on Dec.
-5, 2019!
+But Star Wars: Rise of the Resistance toadally rocked my world (or should I say, galaxy?) in the best way possible.

 Millennium Falcon: Smugglers Run

 You'll be part of a six-person crew and can take a turn in one of three different flight crew positions — pilot, gunner or flight engineer!
 I've tried all three, and I gotta say being the pilot is toadally rad.
 Near the end of the queue, a cast member will hand you a color-coded card with your role assignment.
 It is given randomly, but you can try to switch with another person in your crew before you board.
 The left-side pilot controls horizontal movement, while the right-side pilot steers the ship up and down.
 They have to work together to fly the ship.
 The gunners, who sit in the middle row, hit buttons to fire and shoot the lasers and guns.
 The flight engineers fix any damage to the ship.
 Depending on how the team works together, they could sit back and relax ... or be constantly repairing the ship.
-We went on three times, and each mission was entirely different!
+Every mission that we've gone on has been entirely different!

 Millennium Falcon: Smugglers Run uses real-time video technology that will respond to the way you use the cockpit controls.
 Disney creative executive Scott Trowbridge told the New York Times, "It's a personalized intergalactic ride — live your own 'Star Wars' story.
 If you crash into a wall, that's what you'll see out the cockpit window."